bgschiller/bgschiller.github.io/src/content/blog/2024/12/12/constraint-solving-in-spreadsheets.md

 ### Co-located data and rules

 Traditional software abstracts over the data, storing it separately in a file or database or API.
 Only the computation is described in the code.
 Spreadsheets, on the other hand, have the data and the computation in the same place.
-I suspect this is more intuitive for people, as they're familiar with the data—those are the names of people or rooms or shifts or something from the domain.
+I suspect this is more intuitive for people, as they're familiar with the data—those are the names of people or rooms or shifts: something from the domain.

 Laying out the data also offers a tidy way to locate the rules.
 I'll show an example using the [conference talk scheduling problem](/blog/2024/11/07/scheduling-conference-talks-lp) I wrote about last week.
 Here's a portion of the "talks" table from that problem: